 Inside the Cow Barn restaurant is our indoor play area perfect for keeping our youngest visitors entertained while you can relax with a slice of cake.

 With stunning valley views, the Pavilion café is the ideal place to stop for an afternoon cream tea.
-Small, but perfectly formed, we also offer a range of hot food including sausage rolls, seasonal soup and warm cheese scones.
+Small, but perfectly formed, it offers a range of hot food including jacket potatoes, sausage rolls, seasonal soup and warm cheese scones.

 The Pavilion cafe is also right next to our Orchard play area, so you can sit back with a cup of tea while the kids play.